pragyan4261/HackVenture/Readme.md

 If  8<result<16 --- Yellow
 If result> 16 --- Red

+PLease have a look at the file named backend_algo.js for the rough framework of the backend logic.

 DATABASE
 For database we have used MongoDB and integrated it using mongoose and to run the code we have used ExpressJS.
 In data base fields given are crime_rating(level), city(place), date, crime(category). and using mongoose we are filling this table from police webpage table.